TheKrowi/Krowi_AchievementFilter_TooltipData/README.md

 Example: if an achievement was added in Wrath of the Lich King, tooltip data should be added to `03_Wrath.lua`

 ## Functions
-There are 2 ways to add data with either the `N` or `NT` functions.
+There are 2 ways to add data with either the `datum` or `data` functions.

 ### Single criteria addition
 The `datum` function is generally used when an achievement has a single criteria that needs to be added to a tooltip.
 It can also be used for each criteria individually but not preferred.